sunPi/Clonal_Architecture_REVOLVER/README.md

 Analysis scripts and relative data used in the paper "Clonal Architecture in Mesothelioma is prognostic and shapes the Tumour Microenvironment" by Zhang et al.

 ## data
-contains many .Rdata files ready to use in the analysis.
+Contains the input file (txt), which is already formatted and ready to use for REVOLVER analysis.

 ## code

-clonal_analysis.R: This script is used to calculate cancer cell fraction of somatic mutations, and generate input TSV files for PyClone clusterings analysis.

-dndscv_analysis.R: This script is used to run dndsCV analysis both for clonal and subclonal mutations.

-mutational_signature_analysis.R: This script is used to deconstruct mutational signature contributions based on COSMICV3 reference.

-revolver_analysis.R: This script is used to perform REVOLVER analysis to construct phylogeny trees and infer repeat evolution trajectories in MEDUSA22 cohort.
+revolver_analysis.R: This script performs REVOLVER analysis to construct phylogeny trees and infer repeat evolution trajectories in MEDUSA22 cohort.

+Usage:
+  revolver_analysis.R [options]

+Options:
+  --dataset=<FILE_PATH>     This is a required argument.
+Specify the path to the input file in .txt format - REQUIRED ARG --results=<FILE_PATH>     Speficy the outfolder to save the results in. - REQUIRED ARG --sspace=<VALUE>          Set the value for sspace.cutoff argument [default: 1000] --n_sampling=<VALUE>      [default: 500] --store_max=<VALUE>       [default: 200] --restarts=<VALUE>        [default: 10] --min_group_size=<VALUE>  [default: 3] --hc_method=<VALUE>       [default: ward] --split_method=<VALUE>    [default: cutreeHybrid] --tree_type               [defult:  clone_trees]
+  -c --cohort               If set, looks for a constructed cohort in the ./ or results directory.
+  -t --trees                If set, looks for computed trees in the ./ or results directory.
+  -f --fit                  If set, looks for computed AND fitted trees in the ./ or results directory.
+  -l --cluster              If set, looks for computed cohort, computed and fitted trees AND computed clusters.
+  -j --jackknife            If set, runs a quick non-intensive jackknife cross-validation.
+  --version=0.1     Show version.

+  For a basic run use (add -j to run cross-validation):

+  Rscript revolver_analysis.R --dataset=input.txt --results=results -j